oneqi/test-docker-dsc/README.md

 The name of container will be dsc_iis01_1

 Create a powershell session to dsc_iis01_1 using the installed dev ps tools
-Now connect using the 'enter-pssession' on client (using ISE !) .. so that we can use psedit !
+Now connect using the 'enter-pssession' on client ... using ISE ! .. (so that we can use psedit !)
 You may need to resart ISE (as administrator !)
 `Enter-PSSession -ContainerId (Get-Container dsc_iis01_1).ID -RunAsAdministrator`